newjersey/navigator.business.nj.gov/web/roadmaps/tasks/apply-for-shop-license.md

 - `Certificate of Occupancy or Authority|certificate-occupancy`
 - Floor plan

-After you complete this application, you will have:
+After you complete this task, you will have:
 - A completed shop license application